 - To display wherever practical the FIS Accredited Member Logo or FIS Associate Member Logo (as applicable) on its premises, website, business stationery and brochures and make this Code of Practice available for inspection.

 ‘Forza Doors is a manufacturing business supplying doors to the fit-out sector.
-We joined FIS as a KickStart member six years ago and now are a full member.
+We joined FIS as am Associate Member (KickStart) six years ago, before becoming an Accredited Member once we meet the joining criteria.
 The FIS team introduced us to the IMS scheme that they were developing for members and we have now gained full accreditation.
-We support FIS in their endeavours to develop the specialist interiors industry by being part of their specific working groups and sponsoring FIS events.
+We support FIS in its endeavours to develop the specialist interiors industry by being part of their specific working groups and sponsoring FIS events.
 We thoroughly recommend FIS membership to any manufacturer that is looking to take an active part in the interiors sector.’

 Alan Brown, Forza Doors